tschannes/tschannes.github.com/_posts/2015-06-15-kompliziert.md

 ## Notes on The Guru Effect by Dan Sperber

-> he contrast I want to draw between “reflective” and “intuitive beliefs” is not between beliefs held because of a cause and beliefs held because of a reason, but between beliefs held with or without mentally represented reasons.
+> the contrast I want to draw between “reflective” and “intuitive beliefs” is not between beliefs held because of a cause and beliefs held because of a reason, but between beliefs held with or without mentally represented reasons.

 > Quite generally, sentences vastly underdetermine their interpretation.